MCJack123/PerformanceMeter/README.md

 You can change the type of data PerformanceMeter records in the Mod Settings.
 See below for more information on how to do this.

+Note: PerformanceMeter only appears in Solo, Party, and Campaign game modes.
+It does not appear in online matches.

 ## Configuration
 ### UI
 PerformanceMeter can be configured in the Mod Settings section of the options.
 Here you can enable/disable PerformanceMeter, as well as change the mode.